 Unfortunately, the use of -ful and -less is not trouble-free.
 The main problems are firstly that many nouns do not allow them at all, secondly that some words with -ful are nouns rather than adjectives, thirdly that some nouns allow only one of the two suffixes but not both, and fourthly that some words ending in -ful or -less are not also a word when the ending is removed.
 The words baleful and reckless are examples of this last phenomenon.

 Words with -ful that are nouns rather than adjectives include spoonful, cupful, glassful and mouthful.
-Fortunately, words like this are quite easy to recognise as nouns from the fact that the noun they are made from is usually the name of a container.
+The ability of a particular suffix to make words of different classes is actually quite common in English (see 172.
+Multi-Use Suffixes).
+Fortunately, -ful nouns are quite easy to recognise from the fact that the noun they are made from is usually the name of a container.

 Probably the best way to learn which nouns allow -ful and -less and which do not is simply to gain exposure to as much English in use as possible.
 However, there can also be merit in seeing many examples of the words presented together in lists.
 Here is a sample of adjectives with -ful.
 Those that can replace -ful with -less are underlined.

 awful, baleful, bashful, beautiful, bountiful, careful, colourful, delightful, doubtful, dutiful, faithful, fateful, fearful, frightful, harmful, helpful, hopeful, hurtful, joyful, masterful, meaningful, merciful, painful, peaceful, pitiful, playful, plentiful, remorseful, resentful, spiteful, stressful, successful, tasteful, tearful, thankful, thoughtful, truthful, useful, vengeful, wishful, wrongful, youthful, zestful.